difference between tornado watch and tornado warning

 A tornado warning means that a tornado has been spotted or indicated by weather radar in the specified area.
 This means that there is an immediate threat of a tornado, and residents should take immediate action to protect themselves.
 Seek shelter in a basement or interior room of a sturdy building.
 If you’re outside, seek shelter in a low-lying area, such as a ditch or culvert, and cover your head with your hands.

-See also difference between ecology and ecosystem
+See also difference between arteries and veins class 10th

 It’s important to note that tornado warnings are not guarantees that a tornado will form, but it is a sign that conditions are favorable for one.
 Take all warnings seriously and take immediate action to ensure your safety.